jwodder/outgoing/docs/configuration.rst

 Configuration fields:

 ``path`` : filepath (required)
-    The location of the MMDF mailbox
+    The location of the MMDF mailbox.
+If the file does not exist, it will be created when the sender object is entered.

 ``babyl``